sakersten/seniorThesisRepo/README.md

 ### Use Case 1.4: Open Closet
 - **Actors**: User
-- **Overview**: User views details about closet items.
+- **Overview**: User views closet item details.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Closet Items*.
-4. Displays details about closet items.
+4. System displays full details of the selected closet item.

 ### Use Case 1.5: Open Trip
 - **Actors**: User
-- **Overview**: User views all details for one of their trips.
+- **Overview**: User views trip details.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Trips*.
-4. Displays details about trip (destination(s), duration, bag details, and if laundry is available).
+4. System displays full trip details: destinations, duration, bag details, activities, laundry availability.

 ### Use Case 1.6: Edit Closet Item
 - **Actors**: User
-- **Overview**: User edits an existing closet item.
+- **Overview**: User updates details of an existing closet item.

 **Typical Course of Events**:
 1. Run Use Case 1.1, *Secure Login*.
-2. Displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
+2. Dashboard displays small selection of closet items (blank if no items) and a blurb about newest upcoming trip (blank if no items).
 3. User selects *Details* on *Closet Items*.
-4. User selects *Edit Item*.
+4. User clicks *Edit Item*.
-5. Displays *Edit Item* Form.
+5. System displays *Edit Item* Form, pre-filled with the current item details.
+6. User modifies one or more fields and submits.
-6. System verifies valid entry (all fields are filled out).
+7. System verifies valid entry (required fields are not left blank).
-7. Display item details and successfully updated.
+8. Display updated item details and confirmation of successful update.

 **Alternative Courses**:
 - **Step 6**: Entry invalid